 For patients with a large bony prominence at the brow, the bone can be reduced to create a more feminine look.
 This surgery is often combined with a browlift and hairline advancement.
 The browbone is the front wall of the frontal sinus.
 The frontal sinus is like a cave.
 When the front wall of the cave (the browbone) protrudes out too far, there are two main options to reduce it.

 The first is commonly referred to as a “Type 1 Browbone reduction.”
 In this procedure, the bone is just burred down.
 This procedure is for patients who have a very thick bone and can have several mm of bone removed by burring.
 This is not common, because most patients have only a very thin anterior wall.
 Still, it may be an option for patients who do not have much bossing to begin, and desire only a small improvement.
 The other patients who are candidates are those who do not have a developed frontal sinus.
 In this case, there is no “cave,” the shape is more like a big rock.
 In this case the bone can be burred a significant amount.

 Type 3 Browbone Reduction

-In this procedure the anterior wall of the sinus is removed, and then reset in a more posterior position.
+In this procedure, the anterior wall of the sinus is removed and then reset in a more posterior position.
 This is also called a frontal set back.
 Imagine that the front door to the cave is being moved further back into the cave.
-This is the procedure that the majority of transgender women need to get a signficant reduction in brow bossing.
+This is the procedure that the majority of transgender women need to get a significant reduction in brow bossing.
 The newly positioned bone is held into place with a tiny plate and screws.
 These can be titanium or plates that absorb over time.